ALL ABOUT FORMULA 1

 9) Yuji Ide (JAP) in 2006: took an average of 4s from the good driver Takuma Sato in Super Aguri.
 At the 2006 San Marino GP, Ide caused a serious accident with Christijan Albers due to the Japanese driver's fault in a clumsy maneuver.
 He was banned from racing in F1, as he was considered dangerous.
 Regardless of this, taking 4s from your teammate qualifies you to enter this list.

-10) Nikita Mazepin (RUS) in 2021: He made his F1 debut in 2021, financed by his father, a Russian billionaire.
-In that year, he lost in practice by 19 to 3 to Mick Schumacher, his teammate at the Haas team, being on average 0.4s slower.
-In 2022, Mazepin was replaced by Kevin Magnussen, who was on average 0.3s faster in practice than Mick Schumacher, who had beaten Mazepin in 2021.
-To make matters worse, in 2023, the same Kevin Magnussen had Nico Hulkenberg as his teammate and was 0.3s slower on average in practice than Nico.
+10) Nikita Mazepin (RUS) in 2021: He made his F1 debut in 2021, financed by his father, a Russian millionaire.
+In that year, he lost in practice by 19x3 to Mick Schumacher, his teammate on the Haas team, being on average 0.4s slower.
+In 2022, Mazepin was replaced by Kevin Magnussen, who was on average 0.3s faster in practice than Mick Schumacher.
+To make matters worse, in 2023, the same Kevin Magnussen had Nico Hulkenberg as his teammate and was 0.3s behind Nico on average in practice.